UK & European Patent Attorney

-Stephen is experienced in EPO prosecution, opposition and appeal work.
-He also manages the prosecution of patent portfolios globally, as well as SPC portfolios across Europe.
-Stephen has an MA in Natural Sciences and a PhD in Biochemistry, both from Cambridge University.
+Stephen is experienced in European Patent Office (EPO) prosecution, opposition and appeal work.
+He also manages the prosecution of patent portfolios globally, as well as supplementary protection certificate (SPC) portfolios across Europe.
+Stephen has a master’s degree in natural sciences and a PhD in biochemistry, both from Cambridge University.
 He is an active member of the Royal Society of Chemistry’s Law Group.

-Stephen has a Master's Degree in Natural Sciences (1st class) from Cambridge University.
-He also holds a PhD in Biochemistry from Cambridge University, awarded for his research into microbial biosynthesis of antibiotics.
+Stephen has a first class master’s degree in natural sciences from Cambridge University.
+He also holds a PhD in biochemistry from Cambridge University, awarded for his research into microbial biosynthesis of antibiotics.

-Stephen is a Fellow of CIPA and a member of the European Patent Institute and the Royal Society of Chemistry.
+Stephen is a fellow of the Chartered Institute of Patent Attorneys (CIPA) and a member of the European Patent Institute and the Royal Society of Chemistry.